ferrous-systems/rust-training/training-slides/src/dealing-with-unwrap.md

 ## Iterators: `Result` into `Option`

-* Iterators usually just care about processing or finding certain elements and throwing out the rest
+* Iterators usually just care about processing or finding certain elements and throwing out the uninteresting data
-* Use `.filter_map()`:
+* Use `.filter_map()` for this:

 ```rust [], ignore
 let a = ["1", "two", "NaN", "four", "5"];